UU-Human-Evolution/1MB438/Lab_0.0.intro.md

 ## Getting the files for the course

-Ok, now you should have a Linux terminal upp and running.
+Ok, now you should have a Linux terminal up and running.
 Your first task in this lab is to download all the files you need for this course.
 This will be done by using a program called `git` which is a tool to manage and collaborate working with files.
 Kind of like Dropbox or Google Drive, but in a terminal and with loads of extra features.
 We don't have enough time to cover how git works, but as all our data, scripts and protocols are stored on [GitHub](https://github.com), we could use git to download them as follow:

 ```bash
 # first, make sure you are standing in your own home folder